Check mysql-table-cache¶

 [--defaults-group DEFAULTS_GROUP] [--timeout TIMEOUT]

-Checks the hit rate for open table cache lookups in MySQL/MariaDB.
-A low hit
+Checks the hit rate of the MySQL/MariaDB open table cache

 options: